TREASURIES-Yields down as Italian bond selloff sends investors stateside

-NEW YORK, Oct 2 (Reuters) - U.S. Treasury prices rose on Tuesday as a budget crisis in Italy and the resulting selloff in Italian government debt sent investors seeking safe-haven bets.
+NEW YORK, Oct 2 (Reuters) - U.S. Treasury prices rose on Tuesday after an Italian lawmaker cast doubt over Italy’s membership in the euro, resulting in a sell-off in Italian government debt which sent investors seeking safe-haven bets.

+Italian 10-year bond yields soared to a new 4-1/2-year high early on Tuesday after Italian lawmaker Claudio Borghi, economic head of the League party, said most of the country’s problems would be solved by ditching the single currency, even as the government attempted to backtrack.

 U.S. and EU equities fell as appetite for risk decreased, with bank stocks dragging the most, and the Dow Jones Industrial Average, S&P 500 and Nasdaq Composite all opening lower.